JaredXwos/WordBlitz/README.md

 - Create a function that can solve a boggle 4x4 given a dictionary
 - Make background and tile styles in settings
 - Create a loading bar XAML

-### Bugs
-- Fix the swipe in android which broke by adding a label to be swiped over at the top and bottom
-- Implement queues for Config.Submit to prevent crash <- JX awaiting swipe

 ### Minor Bugs
 - SwipeTap mode insta submits another letter at final location upon submission, is not intended <- CY working on this